 Definition

-Automatic private IP addressing (APIPA) is a feature on Microsoft Windows that allows the computer to communicate with other devices assigned with APIPA addresses on the same local network.
+Automatic private IP addressing (APIPA) is a feature on Microsoft Windows that allows the computer to communicate with other devices on the same local network.

 How APIPA Works

-If a computer is set up to use DHCP for its IP address but the DHCP server is inaccessible, APIPA assigns an IP address within the range of 169.254.0.1 to 169.254.255.254.
-This ensures the computer can still connect with other devices on the network.
+APIPA assigns an IP address within the range of 169.254.0.1 to 169.254.255.254 in case a computer is set up to use DHCP for its IP address but the DHCP server is inaccessible.
+This process will ensure that the computer can still connect with other devices on the network.

 APIPA Benefits